Cay Forrester: Biography

-Forrester went on to write and co-star in the 1961 thriller Five Minutes to Live produced by her husband that was notable for the rare big-screen appearance of Johnny Cash.
+Forrester went on to write and co-star in the 1961 thriller Five Minutes to Live produced by her husband; it was notable for the rare big-screen appearance of Johnny Cash.
 The film was re-released in 1966 under the title Door-to-Door Maniac.

 Forrester was guest-starring on television shows up to the early 1970s.
 Her final films were two major disaster films with Charlton Heston, Two-Minute Warning and Airport 1975.

 Forrester died of pneumonia in Las Vegas, Nevada, in 2005.